HazenBabcock/opensdraw/docs/source/index.rst

 OpenLDraw
 =========

 A CAD program for designing LEGO(R) MOCs.
-Just as OpenSCAD is the programmers solid 3D CAD modeller, this is a programmers LEGO(R) modeller.
+OpenLDraw aspires to be a  programmers LEGO(R) modeller.
 It provides a prefix notation language similar to Scheme or LISP that is used to specify the location of the bricks in the MOC.
 The output of a program is a LDraw format file that can be read by any LDraw compatible viewer such as LDView.

 User's Guide